rokath/tcobs/README.md

 ❓ Several such "universal" tables are thinkable and during compression the encoder decides which "universal" table fits best for a specific short buffer.
 Then the table index must get into the compressed data.

 ❗ Because these "universal" tables then must reside together with the encoder and the decoder, this will increase the needed code space significantly.
-Alternatively these tables reside acessible outside the embedded device.
+Alternatively these tables reside accessible outside the embedded device.

 <p align="right">(<a href="#top">back to top</a>)</p>